Matters of the heart

 4. Keep your ABC’s in check (A1c, Blood pressure, Cholesterol).

 For people with diabetes, the A1c test tells how well your blood glucose levels are controlled.
-You want it below seven per cent.
-Blood pressure and cholesterol are risk factors for diabetes and heart disease and should be checked regularly by your doctor.
+Talk to your healthcare team about your target range.
+Blood pressure and cholesterol are risk factors for diabetes and heart disease, and should be checked regularly by your doctor.

 5. Quit the smokes.